 Night shot of the harbour in Split, Croatia.
 I used a tripod and long exposure.

 And yes, I too have been guilty of tripod laziness, like when you don’t feel like carrying a big heavy equipment around, until I bought a Gorilla Pod.
 It is small, light, fits inside my bag and can be tied around any surface.
 This is also great for when you ‘re travelling alone and want a nice picture of you that doesn`t consist of a close-up of your face taken with your phone!

 My shooting set when photographing during my last holidays in Umbria.
 There was no place to put the tripod so

 I just tied my Gorilla Pod around the vineyard poles.
 Worked perfectly!!!

 Cloudy/rainy days don’t have to be a bad thing if you know when to shoot.
-Even though gray skies can be boring, cloudy skies usually create beautiful sunsets.
-Whenever I have a day like this, I usually wait for the sunset or the blue hour (that moment after the sun goes down, when the first city lights are on but the sky is not completely dark yet) to photograph what I want, and the result doesn’t ever let me down.
+Even though grey skies can be boring, cloudy skies usually create beautiful sunsets.
+Whenever I have a day like this, I usually wait for the sunset or the blue hour (that moment after the sun goes down when the first city lights are on but the sky is not completely dark yet) to photograph what I want, and the result doesn’t ever let me down.

 Here are some examples of a day in Tossa del Mar, on a cloudy day.
 During the day the light was bland and boring, so I just stayed reading on the beach and had a great, long lunch with my friends.
-As sunset time came, I went up on the hill and the gray sky turned into a beautiful orange/pink sunset…
+As sunset time came, I went up on the hill and the grey sky turned into a beautiful orange/pink sunset…